sharvaripatwardhan/GEE-Visualise/README.md

 # GEE-Visualise
-Visualise Remote Sensing Data from GEE using Python (Template workflow provided for the state of Maharshtra in India)
+Visualise Remote Sensing Data from GEE using Python

+(Template workflow provided for the state of Maharashtra in India)

 ```
 GEE-Visualise/